nextcloud/documentation/user_manual/files/sharing.rst

 .. figure:: ../images/share-federation-1.png

-The user is receiving a notification in their Nextcloud, allowing them to either accept or decline the incoming share.
+The sharee is receiving a notification in their Nextcloud, allowing them to either accept or decline the incoming share.

 .. figure:: ../images/share-federation-2-notification.png